nicoverbruggen/phpmon/README.md

 Run `composer global update` again.
 This ensures that when you switch to a different global PHP version, [Valet won't break](https://github.com/nicoverbruggen/phpmon/issues/178).
 If it does, PHP Monitor will let you know what you can do about this.

 Then, install Valet:

     valet install

 This should install `dnsmasq` and set up Valet.
 Great, almost there!

     valet trust

-You can now install PHP Monitor, if you haven't already:

-    brew tap nicoverbruggen/homebrew-cask
-	brew install --cask phpmon

 Finally, run PHP Monitor.
 Since the app is notarized and signed with a developer ID, it should work.
 You will need to approve the initial launch of the app, but you should be ready to go now.
 </details>